-Storm Bert: At least two dead as disruption continues and hundreds of flood alerts remain in place
+Storm Bert: At least four dead as disruption continues and hundreds of flood alerts remain in place

-Hundreds of flood warnings and alerts remain in place on Monday as disruption from Storm Bert continues
+Hundreds of flood warnings and alerts remain in place on Monday as disruption from Storm Bert continues, ITV News' West of England reporter Sangita Lal has the latest

-The last of the Met Office’s rain warnings ended at 11.59pm on Sunday but strong winds persist and rain from high ground will reach rivers, which could disrupt clean-up efforts.
+The incident covers Billing Aquadrome and follows heavy rainfall and “significant flooding ” across the county.
+The last of the Met Office’s rain warnings ended at 11.59pm on Sunday but strong winds persisted and rain from high ground reached rivers, which has disrupted clean-up efforts.

 Scaffolding collapses on Bethnal Green Road in London Credit: PA

-In North Wales, a body was found in the search for 75-year-old, Brian Perry who sent missing after walking his dog during the storm on Saturday near Afon Conwy river.
+In North Wales, a body was found in the search for 75-year-old, Brian Perry who went missing after walking his dog during the storm on Saturday near Afon Conwy River.

 In a statement on Facebook on Sunday, Chief Inspector Simon Kneale of North Wales Police said: “I would like to thank the efforts of all agencies involved in the searches in very difficult conditions and for the local community who supported the teams in the area.